Monica-53/EdaMonicaBookStore/EdaMonicaBookStore/README.txt

 asp-action="Upsert" is added to index.cshtml and applications is run I don't see the desired output
 @section Scripts code added
-Updert POST added but I donot know if i have done this correctly I have 2 errors.
+Update POST added but I donot know if i have done this correctly I have 2 errors.